 Scalars are simply a single value.
 The Scalars.yaml file has the definitions for all scalars.
 These values can be integers, strings, or booleans.

-The simplest way to start looking at probe data is in the Measurement Dashboard or the Distribution Dashboard.
-Using these dashboards you can compare a probes value between populations, e.g. GC_MS for 64 bit vs. 32 bit, and even track it across builds.
+From there, you will likely want either the Measurement Dashboard or the Evolution Dashboard.
+Using these dashboards you can compare a probe's value between populations, e.g. GC_MS for 64 bit vs. 32 bit, and even track it across builds.

 The Measurement Dashboard is a snapshot, aggregating all the data from all chosen dimensions.
 The Y axis is % of samples, and the X axis is the bucket.
 You can compare between dimensions, but it does not give you the ability to see how data is changing over time.
 To investigate that you must use the Evolution Dashboard.